socialsoftware/socialsoftware.github.io/edition.md

 # Researchers

 - António Rito Silva
+- David Duarte (MSc on Annotation System for Software Architecture)
+- Pedro Martins (MSc on the Synthesis of Taxonomies in the LdoD Archive)
+- Nuno Pinto (MSc on Visualization for Digital Humanities)
+- Rodrigo Rodrigues (MSc on an Ontology for Software Engineering Repository)

+# Past Researchers

 - André Santos (MSc on Advanced Query and Navigation for Digital Humanities)
-- Nuno Pinto (MSc on Visualization for Digital Humanities)
 - Catarina Santana (MSc on a Platform for the Analysis and Synthesis of Software Architecture Descriptions)